daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 2. In the Wireguard mobile app, add a new tunnel and select **Create a new QR code**.

 2. On the server, open the QR code.
-If you have a plaintext QR code, you can use `cat` or a text editor like `nano` to display it.
+If you have a plain text QR code, you can use `cat` or a text editor like `nano` to display it.
     ```shell
     $ cat /etc/wireguard/mobile.conf
     ```